everpub/openscienceprize/proposal.md

 Several efforts exist to create interactive and reusable scientific articles.
 This includes: [gitxiv], [Open Science Framework], [Galaxy], [OpenML], [IPOL], [reprozip] and [Exec and share companion sites].
-To our knowledge, none by themself provide what we propose.
+To our knowledge, none by themself provides what we propose.
 They either lack executability or generality, create lock in, require additional human effort after publication, or focus on workflow management.